 You’re looking for a loose, sloppy fit, so you want to use the largest tray possible.
 You need at least a 1/4” gap between your back molars and each side of the tray.
 You do not want a snug, "perfect size" fit.
 This is not like shopping for a pair of shoes!
 In fact, a tray that seems too big is usually the correct size.

 TIP: Using a tray that’s a little too big is better than using a tray that’s a little too small.

 Open your mouth by lowering your bottom jaw as much as you can while keeping your lips & cheeks relaxed, loose and flexible.
 Do not stretch your mouth open as wide as possible.
 Insert the tray at an angle, allowing 1 corner of the tray to enter first.
 Rotate the tray inward and use the tray itself to push your lip aside, allowing the opposite corner of the tray to enter the mouth.
 Allow your upper lip to rest over the front wall of the tray.

 Once the tray is in the mouth, keep your lips and cheeks relaxed and wiggle the tray from side to side.
 Remember, you want a loose, sloppy fit, so you must have plenty of free space (wiggle room) between your back teeth and the sides of the tray.
-If the largest tray (X1) does not give you a loose, sloppy fit, give us a call and we will guide you on how to modify the tray.
+If the largest tray (X1) does not give you a loose, sloppy fit, DO NOT TAKE YOUR IMPRESSION.
+Give us a call and we will discuss other options with you.